Early childhood sun safety

 The National Regulations incorporate a broad provision regarding shade that is intended to accommodate vast variations in climatic conditions between jurisdictions (for example between Queensland and Tasmania).
 Regulation 114 prescribes shade requirements for the physical environment in outdoor spaces and outlines that the approved provider of a centre-based service must ensure that outdoor spaces provided at the education and care service premises include adequate shaded areas to protect children from overexposure to ultraviolet radiation from the sun.

 Under the National Regulations, services must have policy and procedures in relation to sun protection (Regulation 168 (2)(a)(ii)).
-Services are assessed against the National Quality Standard, and the Guide to the National Quality Standard (PDF, 18MB) includes reference to having shaded areas that meet the recommendations of relevant recognised authorities for protection from the sun.
+Services are assessed against the National Quality Standard, and the Guide to the National Quality Framework includes reference to having shaded areas that meet the recommendations of relevant recognised authorities for protection from the sun.